 Health & Safety

 Providing individuals with life-saving tools and connecting them to essential resources is a key approach to improving health outcomes.
 A person-centered strategy prioritizes meeting individuals where they are, equipping them with the necessary support to enhance their overall well-being.
-These efforts focus on preventing overdose, reducing the transmission of infectious diseases, and ensuring access to critical health services, including substance use and mental health care (SAMHSA).
+These efforts focus on preventing overdose, supporting recovery, and ensuring access to critical health services, including substance use and mental health care (SAMHSA).

 Safety and prevention initiatives in Nevada include (but are not limited to):